Marcos Jr. declares victory, faces calls to ensure democracy

 He cited Washington’s long alliance with Manila “that shares democratic values and interests,” and added that the U.S. government would continue “to promote respect for human rights and the rule of law which is fundamental to U.S. relations with the Philippines and in other bilateral contexts.”

-Asked if the U.S. has any concern with the apparent victory of Marcos Jr., Price sidestepped the question but said the elections and subsequent vote count followed international standards without any major incident.
+Price sidestepped the question if the U.S. has any concern with the apparent victory of Marcos Jr. He said the elections and subsequent vote count followed international standards without any major incident.

+China congratulated the “leading candidates” and the Philippines for the smooth conduct of the elections.
+Beijing said it will continue to work with Manila “to stay committed to good neighborliness and friendship, focus on post-COVID growth, expand win-win cooperation and bring more tangible benefits to both peoples.”

+Marcos Jr. has said he wants to pursue closer ties with China, as did outgoing President Rodrigo Duterte, who at the end ended up relying on the U.S. military alliance despite initial misgivings as Beijing showed no willingness to compromise on its vast territorial claims in the South China Sea on the Philippines' doorstep.

 The election outcome was an astonishing reversal of the army-backed but largely peaceful “People Power” uprising that ousted Marcos’s father in 1986 — a democratic triumph in an Asian region considered a human rights hotspot where authoritarian regimes flourish.